Ddupasquier/mysvelte_ui/README.md

 # Svelte component library in the making.
+This is a young project so shut up and watch for updates.

 In order to use the components, you need to run the following commands:

 ```bash